SIRT6/Sirt6_hic_paper/README.md

 ## enhancer_annotation_overlaps.R
 1) Creating a table with enhancer candidates (overlapping narrow and dif peaks with ChIP-seq annotation)
 2) Plots with number of potential enhancers (narrow, differential, UP/DOWN)

+## HOMER_motifs
+Commands, which I have tried to use during motifs search /tank/projects/ponomareva_anna/homer/result2 - cajal path to resulting files no_p_KO_WT.bed - KO-WT differential peaks from promoter regions (as an example)